Altrucoin Price Reaches $0.35 on Exchanges (ALTRU)

-Altrucoin (ALTRU) traded 0.9% lower against the dollar during the twenty-four hour period ending at 18:00 PM ET on September 20th.
-One Altrucoin coin can now be purchased for approximately $0.35 or 0.00001850 BTC on exchanges.
-Over the last week, Altrucoin has traded 4.1% lower against the dollar.
-Altrucoin has a total market capitalization of $699,441.42 and $117,657.00 worth of Altrucoin was traded on exchanges in the last day.
+Altrucoin (ALTRU) traded 1.6% lower against the dollar during the 24-hour period ending at 16:00 PM E.T. on September 21st.
+Over the last seven days, Altrucoin has traded down 4.4% against the dollar.
+Altrucoin has a total market capitalization of $695,512.35 and approximately $102,511.00 worth of Altrucoin was traded on exchanges in the last 24 hours.
+One Altrucoin coin can currently be bought for about $0.35 or 0.00001833 BTC on popular exchanges.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.